aragos/tichu-tournament/docs/api.md

 * `no_pairs`: Integer.
 The number of pairs (teams) to play in this tournament.
 Must be greater than 0.
 * `no_boards`: Integer.
 The number of boards (hands) to be played.
 Must be greater than 0.
+* `pair_ids`: List of Strings.
+A list of unique ID codes associated with a team for this specific tournament.
+Length of the list must equal `no_pairs`.
 * `players`: List of objects.
 More information about the players.
 There should be at most two players for the same `pair_no`.
 Optional.
     * `pair_no`: Integer.
 The pair this player belongs to.
 Must be between 0 and `no_pairs`.
 Required.